-Day 1: Welcome to WI's beautiful base camp at Little Sand Bay.
+Day 1: Welcome to Wilderness Inquiry's beautiful base camp at Little Sand Bay.

 In the afternoon meet at our beautiful base camp at Little Sand Bay.
 Review personal gear, participate in a sea kayaking orientation, and get to know your trip mates.
 Learn about the Lake Superior "Cedar - Hemlock" forest unique to this area, and take a hike to School Bus Rock, a huge boulder deposited by the glaciers 10,000 years ago.
 Spend the evening at camp roasting marshmallows over the fire.